-The need for this action is that the Gulf ACL for mutton snapper established in the Generic ACL/AM Amendment exceeds the Gulf apportionment of the stock ABC for 2017 and beyond as recommended by the Scientific and Statistical Committee.
-This action also addresses a need to simplify management of commercially harvested gag by developing compatible commercial regulations in the Gulf, South Atlantic, and Florida state waters.
+The need for this action is that the Gulf ACL for mutton snapper established in the Generic ACL/AM Amendment exceeds the Gulf apportionment of the stock ABC for 2017 and beyond as recommended by the SSC.
+This action also addresses a need to simplify management of commercially harvested gag.